This article is a general overview of the global features included in MixWave drum libraries.

 General GUI Usage

-Knobs & Sliders - To turn a Knob clockwise or a Slider up, click on the control with your mouse and move the cursor up.
+- To turn a Knob clockwise or a Slider up, click on the control with your mouse and move the cursor up.
 To turn the Knob counter-clockwise or a Slider down, click on the control with your mouse and move the cursor down.

-To reset a Knob or Slider to its default value hold down the Command key (macOS) or the Control Key (Windows) and click the control.
+- To reset a Knob or Slider to its default value, hold down the Command key (macOS) or the Control key (Windows) and click the control.

-To fine-adjust a knob or Slider value, hold down the Shift key (macOS and Windows) while dragging the control with the mouse cursor.
+- To fine-adjust a Knob or Slider value, hold down the Shift key (macOS and Windows) while dragging the control with the mouse cursor.

 Drum Library Layout